vgslavov/Problems/leetcode/cheatsheets.md

 ## Theory

-### Sub/str/seq/set
+### Substr/seq/set

+* substring
+    * order matters
+    * consecutive chars
+    * no repetition
+* subsequence
-* substr: order matters, consecutive chars, w/o repetition
+    * order matters
-* subseq: order matters, non-consecutive chars
+    * non-consecutive chars
+    * a common subsequence is a sequence of letters that appears in both strings
+* subset
-* subset: order doesn't matter
+    * order doesn't matter

 ### Divide & Conquer